rduplain/memo/startups-for-people-with-problems.md

 Founder A will have majority until the company adds investors, which will dilute all of the above common stock shareholders.
-Once diluted, the company will either need agreement of the founders or agreement of one founder with investors in order to have a majority decision.
+Once diluted, the company will either need agreement of the founders or agreement between one founder and the investors in order to have a majority decision.
 Alternatively, to have a sole decision maker, you may want to project the fully diluted cap table after seed investment to be:

 * 51% -- Founder A
 * 29% -- Founder B